fin-cli/handbook/contributions/bug-reports.md

 > **Steps to reproduce:**
 >
-> 1. Run command 'wp package install wp-cli/scaffold-package-command:@stable'
+> 1. Run command 'fin package install fin-cli/scaffold-package-command:@stable'
 > 2. Allow installation process to complete
 > 3. 'Success: Package installed.' is displayed
-> 4. Run 'wp help scaffold package'
+> 4. Run 'fin help scaffold package'
-> 5. Observe 'Error: 'scaffold package' is not a registered wp command.'
+> 5. Observe 'Error: 'scaffold package' is not a registered fin command.'

 If you have a great deal of output to share, please [create a GitHub gist](https://gist.github.com/) and link to it in the issue.

 **Environment**

 Your bug may also be environment-specific.
-Because WP-CLI is a tool whose behavior is different from system to system, please include some environmental details in your issue if you think they're relevant.
+Because FIN-CLI is a tool whose behavior is different from system to system, please include some environmental details in your issue if you think they're relevant.

-    # What PHP environment does WP-CLI run in?
+    # What PHP environment does FIN-CLI run in?
-    wp cli info
+    fin cli info
     # Are you running suhosin?
 If so, make sure you've added `suhosin.executor.include.whitelist = phar` to your php.ini
     php -m | grep -i suhosin
-    # Can you share the results of which wp ?
+    # Can you share the results of which fin ?
-    which -a wp
+    which -a fin
-    stat $(which wp)
+    stat $(which fin)
     # Are you running any packages?
 If one is causing a problem, you can use `--skip-packages` to skip loading them
-    wp package list
+    fin package list

 **Results and impacts**